 Scientific Resolution Panel (SRP) website tracking the process of specific panels.

 See the Map Adoption Process page for specifics once the SRP process has been completed.

 Learn What Goes Into a Flood Map.(PDF, 10MB)

 The Federal Emergency Management Agency (FEMA) provides Flood Insurance Rate Maps (FIRM) which delineate special flood hazard areas and specific flood risk zones.
 This information is used to determine:

 - where local floodplain development regulations apply

-FEMA has begun the process of updating Morris County FIRM by releasing preliminary FIRM and Flood Insurance Studies (FIS) in February 2016 and revised maps in August 2017.
-The adoption of these new maps will take 18-24 months.
-Until these new preliminary FIRM are formally adopted, the existing FIRMs will be in effect as the basis of flood insurance premiums/rates and floodplain regulations.
+FEMA continues to work on updating the Morris County FIRMs.
+Until these new preliminary FIRMs are formally adopted, the existing FIRMs will remain in effect as the basis of flood insurance premiums/rates and floodplain regulations.

 This updated flood hazard information will help municipalities, residents and businesses plan for and reduce the risk from flooding in the future.
 Start taking steps now to keep your communities and families safe from flood risk.

 Know Your Risk